Illustrations by Rozalina Burkova

 Animation by Alex Kuzoian

-Rana El-Kaliouby is the co-founder and CEO of Affectiva.
-El-Kaliouby has a PhD in computer science from Cambridge University and was a post-doc associate and research scientist at MIT.
+Rana el Kaliouby is the co-founder and CEO of Affectiva.
+El Kaliouby has a PhD in computer science from Cambridge University and was a post-doc associate and research scientist at MIT.
+Follow her at @kaliouby

 Joy Buolamwini is a computer scientist and digital activist based at the MIT Media Lab.
-She’s also the founder of Algorithmic Justice League (an organization that looks at the bias in decision making software) and a poet.
+She’s the founder of Algorithmic Justice League (an organization that looks at the bias in decision-making software) and a poet.
+Follow her at @jovialjoy

-Sam Altman is the chairman of Y Combinator – the legendary Silicon Valley incubator that gave life to Airbnb, Reddit, Dropbox, and more – and co-founder of OpenAI.
+Sam Altman is the chair of Y Combinator, the legendary Silicon Valley incubator that gave life to Airbnb, Reddit, Dropbox, and more, and co-founder of OpenAI.
 He previously founded Loopt, a groundbreaking location-services mobile app, as a student at Stanford.
+Follow him at @sama

 Greg Brockman is the co-founder and CTO of OpenAI.

-Joi Ito is an investor, entrepreneur, and the director of the MIT Media Lab.
+Joi Ito is an investor, entrepreneur, and a past director of the MIT Media Lab.